 - For processing donations made when you visit the Gallery;

-- Where we collect and view images recorded on our CCTV cameras, which we use only for security reasons to help us keep our visitors, staff, and collection safe;
+- to collect and view images recorded on our CCTV cameras, which we use only for security reasons to help us keep our visitors, staff, and collection safe;

-- Where we collect MAC (media access control) addresses for the purposes of monitoring and analysing the usage of and maintaining our free public Wi-Fi service, and also analysing (in an aggregated and anonymous format) visitor movements around the Gallery to improve our visitor experience; or
+- to collect MAC (media access control) addresses for the purposes of monitoring and analysing the usage of and maintaining our free public Wi-Fi service, and also analysing (in an aggregated and anonymous format) visitor movements around the Gallery to improve our visitor experience; or

 Where we are relying on the legitimate interest basis for processing data, you have the right to object to this.
-See our General privacy information for further details.
+See our General privacy information section “What rights to you have in relation to your personal information” for further details on how you can use these rights.

 - Where we have your consent to process your information, for example: